Here are answers to some of our most common questions.

 You will be asked to select when you would like your scholarship check to be sent to your school when you fill out your Student Recipient Information Form.
 You can select June for summer enrollment, August for fall enrollment, or January for spring enrollment.

 Truman Heartland scholarships may be used for qualified educational expenses as defined by each individual institution and as may be limited by IRS regulations.
-These qualified expenses often include tuition, fees, books, supplies including computers for school, residence hall living costs, food plans, and campus-cased childcare.
+These qualified expenses often include tuition, fees, books, and supplies, including computers for school.

 Scholarship payments may be applied to one or more semesters as best suits your financial need.

-No, Truman Heartland scholarships cannot be issued as refunds.
-Any unused funds from your scholarship should be applied to another semester or returned to the Foundation.
+No. Truman Heartland scholarships cannot be issued as refunds.
+Any unused funds from your scholarship should be applied to another semester or returned to the Foundation to support other students.

-THCF has scholarships for high school seniors, undergraduates, graduate students, and teachers.
+THCF has scholarships for high school seniors, undergraduates, graduate students, and more.
 When you complete the General Application, you will be matched with appropriate scholarships for your particular situation.

 Don't Miss a Message!